BUDAPEST – A FULL TRAVEL GUIDE!

 When it comes to taking the train be sure to validate, I can’t stress this enough.
 Out of all the countries and cities I’ve visited, Budapest is the only one that actively (that’s an understatement) checks tickets for validation.

-Budapest is the only city where I was unable to locate their validation machine so unknowingly I walked past it.
-Moments after arriving in the city and exiting the train there were officers lined up in a row pulling people from the crowd.
-Anyone with a suitcase or in my case a backpack was targeted since there is a greater chance they are unaware of the rules.
-There was no sympathy given and my passport was taken and wasn’t returned until I paid the fine.
+Budapest is also the only city where I was unable to locate their validation machine, so unknowingly, I walked past it.
+Moments after arriving in the city and exiting the train, there were officers lined up in a row pulling people from the crowd.
+Anyone with a suitcase, or in my case a backpack, was targeted, since there’s a greater chance they’re unaware of the rules.
+There was no sympathy given and my passport was taken and wasn’t returned until the fine was paid.

-This wasn’t the best first impression of the city and unfortunately, my experience didn’t change the longer I stayed.
-Several times I was stopped by undercover train officials who asked for my ticket to check for validation which thankfully by then I had figured out the system and always had a validated ticket.
-Oddly in other cities I’ve visited, people stop me on the street for directions (apparently I look like a local) but in Budapest where part of my ancestry comes from, I stood out as a tourist, so odd!!
+This wasn’t the best first impression of the city, and unfortunately, my experience didn’t change the longer I stayed.
+Several times, I was stopped by undercover train officials who asked to check my ticket for validation.
+Thankfully by then, I had figured out the system and always had a validated ticket.

-In some countries, it is 24 hours from the time you purchased the ticket which means it can also be used the next day within the 24 hour period.
-In other European countries, a day pass can only be used until the end of that same day.
+In some countries, it’s 24 hours from the time you purchased the ticket which means it can also be used the next day “within the 24 hour period”.
+In other European countries, a day pass can only be used until “the end of that same day”.

-The second option is a single ticket where you input your destination into the ticket machine and are charged based on where you are taking the train.
+The second option is a single ticket where you input your destination into the ticket machine and are charged based on where you’re taking the train.
 There is no date or time on these tickets which means they need to be validated at a validation machine before boarding the train.
-Once your ticket has been validated it is considered used.
+Once your ticket has been validated, it’s considered “used”.
 If you don’t validate your ticket, officers believe you are abusing the system by using the same ticket over and over on various trains to get free transportation.

-If you purchase a single ticket from a shop (smoke shop etc.) but don’t end up taking the train, you can use the ticket within a few days since it isn’t marked as used until it’s validated.
-A helpful heads up, the validation machines in Budapest are yellow.
+If you purchase a single ticket from a shop (smoke shop etc.) but don’t end up taking the train, you can use the ticket on a different date since it isn’t marked “as used” until it’s validated.
+As a helpful heads-up, the validation machines in Budapest are yellow.